ayhanuzumcu/milestone-project-1/README.md

 This website was tested on different browsers and mobile devices to make sure everything is working correctly.
 On mobile devices, the page was looking responsive and all sections was shown in the middle.

 During testing, I have added a class to the top nav bar using "fixed-top" Bootstrap class to fixed the navbar on the top of the page.
+And also the menu items set to the right on mobile friendly pages.

 ### Deployment